A Study in Dataset Pruning for Image Super-Resolution

 \section{Conclusion and Future Work}

 By introducing and comparing loss-value-based sampling strategies, our study highlights the potential of dataset pruning to maintain and, in most instances, enhance the performance of SR models while substantially reducing the computational storage.
-We use a simple pre-trained SR model to determine samples to remove, namely SRCNN, and apply a mean squared error loss.
-Our findings, particularly with the descending sampling method, underscore the value of selectively curating training datasets to include samples that are challenging for the model during training.
+We use a simple pre-trained SR model, SRCNN, to determine which samples to remove based on a mean squared error loss.
+Our findings, particularly with the descending sampling method, underscore the value of selectively curating training datasets to include samples challenging for the model during training.
 In other words, as defined by loss values, training SR models on hard samples is more beneficial than training on easy samples.
-Furthermore, we evaluated that loss-value-based sampling performs better than Sobel filter-based sampling.
+Furthermore, we concluded that loss-value-based sampling performed better than Sobel filter-based sampling.
 Moreover, we showed that our refined core-set, which excludes the top 5 \% of hardest samples, further improves the performance.
-Through several benchmarks, our approach has been validated with current state-of-the-art models.
+We have validated our approach against several benchmarks using current state-of-the-art models.
 Our experiments also verify our hypothesis on several SR models, including leading models like SwinIR, and on several datasets.

 For future work, we see significant potential in advancing our dataset pruning strategies by integrating more nuanced measures of sample difficulty.
 This could involve leveraging insights from model uncertainty or incorporating adaptive feedback loops during training to adjust the core-set dynamically.
 Such refinements could pave the way for more efficient training methods, optimizing computational resources while achieving superior SR model performance.